7 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 You can select a specific area (but not the entire screen), record from your webcam, or have your webcam shown on top of your screen share.
 You can even zoom in and draw while recording webinars.

 Note that you may not turn off specific animations or edit out certain elements, such as the mouse cursor, throughout the video.
-After you record a webinar, you can do some basic editing, including resizing, inserting more images, adding transitions, and all the features.
+After you record a webinar, you can do some basic editing, including resizing, inserting more images, adding transitions, and all the key features.

 5. Movavi Screen Capture Studio